Three years ago, on an unremarkable day in September, Wilfredo Pardorla Jr. sat down for a quick breather.

 Cantos and five other students — Rhenz Jay Estrera, John Rollene Pastor, Jhy Rosheene Paunel, Justine Nid Daffon, and Enrique Pacudan — comprise the team.
 Pardorla and Caballa serve as their mentors.
 The team is officially recognized by the Department of Science and Technology’s Philippine Council for Industry, Energy, and Emerging Technology Research and Development (DOST-PCIEERD) as one of its Young Innovators Program (YIP) grantees.

 The high-altitude balloon’s life support system holds five to seven house mice (Mus muculus) in a sturdy enclosure.
-The highly reinforced holding area was created by Pacudan, the team’s Design Lead.
+Pacudan, the team’s Design Lead created the highly reinforced holding area.
 Meanwhile, Cantos spearheaded the programming and assembly of the Arduino-based payloads.